 “A lie repeated many times gradually becomes the truth.” – that’s what people say.
 But, it will only be so if un-truth is not clearly unmasked as a lie, and then flagged.
-That’s exactly what Mirisna did – again – and will continue doing every time my nose picks the scent of scam.
-Again, all I had to do is to introduce Mirisna, point to my sources and kindly ask for a fact-check of the published information.
+That’s exactly what Mirisna did, and will continue doing every time my nose picks the scent of scam.
+Again, all I had to do is to introduce Mirisna, point to my sources, and kindly ask for a fact-check of the published information.

-More precisely, I asked for the confirmation of the one sentence in his interview published on English and regional Fragrantica, as higlighted on the pictures bellow:
+More precisely, I asked for the confirmation of the one sentence in his interview published on English and regional Fragrantica, as highlighted on the pictures below:

 So, here it comes – loud and clear:

 Tomislav Vrbanec, the founder of brand Croatian perfume House / Hrvatska Parfemska Kuća, and owner of the two firms – Aroma Fragrance Lab Ltd registered in London UK, and Institute of Perfumery d.o.o. based in Čakovec, registered in Croatia, is n-o-t a perfumer educated on Grasse Institute of Perfumery.